 I am selling my home in Northallerton and the estate agent has just telephoned to advise that the buyers are switching conveyancer.
 I am told that this is due to the fact that the bank will only engage with property lawyers on their conveyancing panel.
 On what basis would a leading mortgage company only deal with specific law firms rather the firm that they want to select to handle their conveyancing in Northallerton ?

-UK lenders have always had an approved set of law firms they are content to work with, but in the past few years big names such as Yorkshire Building Society, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have acted for them for over 25 years.
+Banks have always had panels of law firms that can represent them, but in recent years big names such as HSBC, have considered and reduced their conveyancing panel– in some cases removing conveyancing firms who have represented them for more than 25 years.

-Mortgage companies justify this action to a rise in fraud as the reason for the pruning – criteria have been tightened as a smaller panel is easier to maintain.
-No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is hearing daily from firms that have been removed from panels.
-Some are unaware that they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
-Your purchasers are unlikely to have any sway in the decision.
+Mortgage companies point to the increase in fraud by way of justification for the cull – criteria have been stiffened as a smaller panel is easier to oversee.
+No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society claims that it is being contacted daily by practices that have been removed from panels.
+Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
+The buyers are unlikely to have any impact on this.

 I had intended to instruct a conveyancing solicitor in Northallerton for our house purchase.
 Our broker informed us that our bank Barclays Direct won't deal with them.
 Why is this not regarded as unfair competition?